 A doctor's assessment

 Your doctor is likely to ask various questions about the nature of the bleeding, and ask if you have any other symptoms.
-He or she will also examine you.
+They will also examine you.
 One of the first things a doctor will try to find out is: "Is this blood truly coming from the airways or lungs?"
 Sometimes it is difficult to be sure.
 True haemoptysis is the coughing up of blood that comes somewhere from the lung or airways below the level of the larynx.
 But sometimes it can be difficult to say if the blood is:

 - Haematemesis - that is, when the blood is brought up (vomited) blood but the vomiting may cause you to cough as you vomit.